 - colon cancer

 Being active will also:give you more energyimprove your posture and balancehelp you stay at a healthy weighthelp make you feel better about yourself

 Being Active Does Not Have to Be Hard

 Most people who dance, swim, play tennis, or go hiking do these activities because they enjoy them.
-Having fun is also good for your health.
-Taking part in an activity that you enjoy will help you relax and lower your stress.
-It will also help you feel good about yourself, which is good for your mental health.
+Having fun is good for your health.
+Taking part in an activity that you enjoy will help you relax and help lower your stress.
+It will help you feel good about yourself, which is good for your mental health.

 Physical activity doesn’t have to be hard to be good for your body.
 If you don’t like going to a gym, do something outside or walk in a mall.

 Physical activity can help you live better as you grow older.
 Staying active will help you reach, bend, lift, carry, and move around easier, so you can keep doing things you like to do.
 The more you sit or lie around, the stiffer your joints get.
-Stretching and strength exercises will keep your muscles and joints moving and help prevent falls and injuries.
+Stretching and strength exercises will keep your muscles and joints moving and help stop falls and injuries.

 Being active is safe for most people.
 Start slowly and work your way up.
 If you aren’t sure about how much activity you can do, talk to your healthcare provider.

 Physical activity doesn’t need to be dull or boring.
 Do activities you enjoy more often.
 You may be surprised how quickly you start to feel stronger and like you have more energy.